gipsi/gipsi.github.io/README.md

 [HTML5 boilerplate](https://html5boilerplate.com/)

 Day 2
-#30daysofhtml &lt;blockquote&gt; and &lt;q&gt; - not for conversation or indentation.
+#30daysofhtml &lt;blockquote&gt; and &lt;q&gt; - not for indentationc or conversation.
 #150daysofhtml &lt;head&gt; contains metadata - data about data.

 ### May 24 2021